THENDO25/wireframing/README.md

 refers to the interactive elements of the product, such as buttons, forms, and animations To create an engaging and usable product that meets the user's needs.

 **Examples:** - Clickable buttons and links - Form fields and validation - Hover and animation

+# Types of Wireframes

+## Low-Fidelity Wireframes
+**Definition:** Low-fidelity wireframes are simple, rough sketches that represent the basic structure and layout of a web page or application.
+They are typically created using basic shapes and lines, without detailed design elements or content.

+**Purpose:** Low-fidelity wireframes are used to quickly communicate ideas and concepts, allowing for rapid iteration and feedback.
+They help in identifying the overall layout and structure without getting bogged down in details.

+**When to Use:** Low-fidelity wireframes are typically used in the early stages of the design process when brainstorming and exploring different layout options.
+They are useful for initial discussions with stakeholders and team members to ensure everyone is on the same page.

+**Examples:**
+- Hand-drawn sketches on paper or whiteboards
+- Basic digital wireframes created using tools like Balsamiq or Sketch

+## High-Fidelity Wireframes
+**Definition:** High-fidelity wireframes are detailed and polished representations of a web page or application.
+They include more precise design elements, such as typography, colors, and images, and often incorporate interactive elements.

+**Purpose:** High-fidelity wireframes are used to provide a more accurate and realistic representation of the final product.
+They help in refining the design, testing usability, and gathering detailed feedback from stakeholders and users.

+**When to Use:** High-fidelity wireframes are typically used in the later stages of the design process when the overall layout and structure have been finalized.
+They are useful for usability testing, client presentations, and as a reference for developers during the implementation phase.

+**Examples:**
+- Detailed digital wireframes created using tools like Adobe XD, Figma, or Axure
+- Interactive prototypes that simulate user interactions and navigation

+## Conclusion:
+The wireframe in the link is a high fedility because it includes more precise design elements such as typography, colors and images and it is created using tools like figma